PromitHal/BRAIN_MRI_Image_Segmentation/README.md

 In this directory, a model based on an encoder-decoder approach with skip connections similar to UNet architecture has been trained on the dataset to localize brain tumors.

 Model Parameters Used:

- 1.Batch Size: 16
+ 1. Batch Size: 16

  2. Number of Epochs: 100 set manually but reduced due to callbacks

  3. Loss Function: Binary Crossentropy Loss function added with Dice Coefficient Loss Function

- 4.Optimizer: Adam
+ 4. Optimizer: Adam

  5. Metrics: